Meritor (NYSE:MTOR) Issues FY22 Earnings Guidance

 Meritor (NYSE:MTOR) updated its FY22 earnings guidance on Wednesday.
-The company provided EPS guidance of $3.25-3.75 for the period, compared to the Thomson Reuters consensus EPS estimate of $3.89.
+The company provided earnings per share guidance of $3.25-3.75 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $3.89.
 The company issued revenue guidance of $4.1-4.3 billion, compared to the consensus revenue estimate of $4.34 billion.Meritor also updated its FY 2022 guidance to $3.250-$3.750 EPS.

-Separately, Zacks Investment Research downgraded Meritor from a hold rating to a sell rating and set a $26.00 target price for the company. in a report on Monday, October 25th.
-One research analyst has rated the stock with a sell rating, one has given a hold rating and four have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of Buy and a consensus target price of $29.60.
+A number of brokerages have recently issued reports on MTOR.
+Zacks Investment Research downgraded Meritor from a hold rating to a sell rating and set a $26.00 price target for the company. in a research report on Monday, October 25th.
+Barclays lifted their price target on Meritor from $27.00 to $28.00 and gave the company an equal weight rating in a research report on Thursday.
+TheStreet upgraded Meritor from a c+ rating to a b rating in a research report on Wednesday.
+Finally, Royal Bank of Canada lifted their price target on Meritor from $29.00 to $32.00 and gave the company an outperform rating in a research report on Thursday.
+One analyst has rated the stock with a sell rating, one has issued a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Meritor has a consensus rating of Buy and an average price target of $30.00.

 About Meritor